nealey/simpleauth/README.md

 and further attempts to access will get the success page.

 I made this to use with the Traefik forward-auth middleware.
+I now use Caddy: it works with that too.
 All I need is a simple password, that's easy to fill with a password manager.
 This checks those boxes.

+## Format of the `passwd` file

+It's just like `/etc/shadow`.

+    username:crypted-password

+We use sha256,
+until there's a Go library that supports everything.

+There's a program included called `crypt` that will output lines for this file.

 ## Installation with Traefik